spring-attic/sagan/doc/getting-started-guides/sections.md

     set PATH=%PATH%;%ANDROID_HOME%\tools;%ANDROID_HOME%\platform-tools
     ```

-4. Once the SDK is installed, you add the relevant [Platforms and Packages].
-This guide uses Android 4.2.2 (API Level 17).

 ### Install Android SDK platforms and packages

 The [Android SDK][sdk] download does not include specific Android platforms.
 To run the code in this guide, you need to download and install the latest SDK Platform.
-You accomplish this by using the Android SDK and AVD Manager that was installed from the previous step.
+You do this by using the Android SDK and AVD Manager that was installed from the previous step.

 1. Open the **Android SDK Manager** window: